 - A good snack – as long as it’s wrapped and isn’t liquid, it can go through security in your carry-on.
 It’s cheaper and better than buying a snack at the airport or in-flight.
 I take nuts, a protein bar, and Trail Butter, my newest find – it’s 750 calories in one serving and the coffee and dark chocolate flavor is addicting!

 Clothes to Pack in the Suitcase for a Trip to Europe

 Clothing Tip #1: See the extended weather forecast for your destinations on Accuweather.com.

 Check it a couple of days before you leave, too.
 Your clothing will depend on the season, the weather, your destination, and the length of your stay.
 Generally, pack a couple of pants and several shirts to match.
 Also, grab a couple of dresses and comfortable walking shoes.
 You should be set to go!

 Clothing Tip #2: Europeans have a different clothing style.

-Cargo shorts and baseball caps will make you stand out.
-Go for loafers like this with thick soles to stay comfortable on the cobblestone roads instead of tennis shoes.
-Or, wear a blouse instead of a t-shirt.
+Cargo shorts, tennis shoes, and baseball caps will make you stand out.
+Go for loafers like this with thick soles to stay comfortable on cobblestone roads instead of tennis shoes.
+Or, wear a blouse instead of a T-shirt.
 That way you will not stand out and will be less likely to be pickpocketed.